I hope you enjoy this blog post. If you want Hello Bar to grow your leads, click here.

 You then get to customize your page takeover.
 If it doesn’t appear as a page takeover at first, just select “change type” on the left side of your screen and select the page takeover option.

-You can choose from a bunch of different styles, then customize them to your liking.
+You can choose from a bunch of different styles, and then customize them to your liking.
 Use your brand’s colors, fonts, and other specifics to make it recognizable.
+The drag-and-drop editor makes it easy to create professional-looking popups without any coding knowledge.

 When you’re done, click “Save and Publish.”